ROCm/HIP/docs/reference/kernel_language.rst

 Note that the ``__sync`` variants are made available in ROCm 6.2, but disabled by default to help with the transition to 64-bit masks.
 They can be enabled by setting the preprocessor macro ``HIP_ENABLE_WARP_SYNC_BUILTINS``.
-These builtins will be enabled unconditionally in ROCm 6.3.
+These builtins will be enabled unconditionally in the next ROCm release.
 Wherever possible, the implementation includes a static assert to check that the program source uses the correct type for the mask.